qelectrotech/qelectrotech-doc/source/users/folio/title_block/collection/what_is.rst

 What is a collection?
 =====================

-A title block collection is a database where all title block files are storaged and classified.
+A title block collection is a database where all title block files are stored and classified.

 QElectroTech has two different title block collections integrated, `QET collection`_ and